OpenWaterFoundation/owf-experiment-logging-java/README.md

     </root>
 </configuration>
 ```
 **NOTE:** This file should live under the path: src/main/resources.
 This is important because the Logback logger looks for a configuration file here by default.

-3. Write logging messages using the SLF4J API
+3. Write logging messages using the SLF4J API.

-4. Run the program as a Java Application
+4. Run the program as a Java Application.

 [Configuration Documentation](https://logback.qos.ch/manual/configuration.html)

 ## java.util.logging

 ### What is java.util.logging?

 A Java logging framework is a computer data logging package for the Java platform.
 Logging refers to the recording of activity.
 Logging is a common issue for development teams.
 Several frameworks ease and standardize the process of logging for the Java platform.

 Enable the java.util.logging framework in a Java application as follows: